Learning during lockdown. The ‘corona class’ talk about starting a degree online

 Nassara Said (bottom left), who is studying Children’s and Young People’s Nursing, felt there were two things that stood out: “Firstly, the teamwork from the lecturers was obvious.
 Secondly, although I found the very start of the course stressful – there were a lot of new things to get used to – any problems were ironed out really quickly.
 I had trouble getting started with one piece of software but my personal tutor was on to it straight away.”

-Anita Utubor (bottom middle) is studying Adult Nursing and said how her UON degree is helping her fulfill a long-head professional ambition: “I’ve worked for many years as a Healthcare Assistant but it’s always been my dream to be a nurse.
+Anita Utubor (bottom middle) is studying Adult Nursing and said how her UON degree is helping her fulfil a long-head professional ambition: “I’ve worked for many years as a Healthcare Assistant but it’s always been my dream to be a nurse.
 I thought the pandemic would keep me waiting a little longer but, to my amazement, the course not only got going but it’s going really well.

 “For my first lecture I did think: ‘Is this real?
 Is it happening?!’
 It’s all been very exciting but I’m more excited about starting lessons at Waterside.”